-- After three weeks check the PET bottles feel firm, if so, they can be chilled upright as desired for consumption.
-We recommend serving your Ginger Beer from a glass.
-For ease of cleaning, rinse out PET bottles while the contents are still moist. - Bottles kept unrefrigerated should improve with age.
+After a couple of weeks check the PET bottles feel firm, if so, they can be chilled as desired for consumption.
+We recommend serving your beer from a glass.
+For ease of cleaning, rinse out PET bottles while the contents are still moist.

-Hint: Your beer will taste great after three weeks.
-However, storing (conditioning) your Ginger Beer beyond two weeks will improve the flavour.
+Hint: Your beer will taste great after two weeks.
+However, storing (conditioning) your beer beyond two weeks will improve the aroma, flavour, mouthfeel, clarity and help to produce a finer bead (smaller bubbles) to produce a more persistant, creamy head.
 The appropriate conditioning time in the bottle can also depend on your personal preference.